JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 ![DOI open](pictures/doi-open.png)

-As a result, the status of every DOI is listed:

-![DOI successfull fetch](pictures/doi-fetch.png)

 Following is the list of available actions:

+- **Login**: checks that CAT can correctly login (and, hence, operate) on Datacite.org.
+The progress bar colour differs from the various states of this check:

+    - **Blue**: login status not checked yet.

+    - **Green**: login successful, it is possible to manage DOIs.

+    - **Red**: login unsuccessful: please review the DOI settings (see below).

-- **Refresh**: fetches the status of the DOIs again.
+- **Refresh**: forces a refresh of the list above by querying Datacite.org.

 - **Create**: updates the status of the DOIs to "draft" (this action doesn't work if DOIs have already been published or registered).

 - **Delete**: deletes the DOIs from the datacite repository (this action doesn't work if DOIs have already been published or registered).

 - **Publish**: updates the status of the DOIs to "findable."

 - **Hide**: updates the status of the DOIs to "hidden" (this action changes the DOIs to "registered" if they have already been published once).

+As a result, the status of every DOI is listed:

+![DOI successfull fetch](pictures/doi-fetch.png)

 ## Settings

-Settings for final proceedings are organized into several subsections.
+Settings for final proceedings are organised into several subsections.

 ### General